rust-lang/hashbrown/README.md

 ## Features

 - Drop-in replacement for the standard library `HashMap` and `HashSet` types.
+- Uses `FxHash` as the default hasher, which is much faster than SipHash.
 - Around 2x faster than `FxHashMap` and 8x faster than the standard `HashMap`.
 - Compatible with `#[no_std]` (currently requires nightly for the `alloc` crate).
 - Empty hash maps do not allocate any memory.
-- Uses SIMD to speed up lookups.
-The algorithm is based on Google's ["Swiss Table"](https://abseil.io/blog/20180927-swisstables) hash map.
-  - Explained in detail in [this video](https://www.youtube.com/watch?v=ncHmEUmJZf4).
+- SIMD lookups to scan multiple hash entries in parallel.

 ## Performance